-Android can get confusing.
+(Pocket-lint) - Android can get confusing.
 There were there "sweet treat" names - KitKat, Oreo, Pie, etc - but there were also version numbers.
-The latest version is Android 10 with Google dropping the dessert names to make things clearer.
+The latest version is the soon-to-launch Android 11 with Google dropping the dessert names to make things clearer.
 So what, then, is Android One?

 Android One was originally designed for first-time smartphone users in emerging markets.
 It was introduced at Google's I/O developer conference in 2014.

-Original Android One devices then emerged in India, fitting that entry-level proposition, but things have moved on, with the most recent 2019 launches bringing Android One to the mid-range and flagship, and breaking out of the original "emerging markets" ambition.
+Original Android One devices then emerged in India, fitting that entry-level proposition, but things have moved on, with the most recent 2020 launches bringing Android One to the mid-range and flagship level, and breaking out of the original "emerging markets" ambition.

 What is Android One?